-Mr. Feinberg and Ms. Keating have been nominated by the Board of Directors to stand for election.
-As the directors assigned to Class II, Mr. Feinberg and Ms. Keating's current terms of service will expire at the Annual Meeting.
-If elected by the stockholders at the Annual Meeting, Mr. Feinberg and Ms. Keating will each serve for a term expiring at the annual meeting of stockholders to be held in 2026 (the "2026 Annual Meeting") subject to the election and qualification of their respective successor or until their respective earlier death, resignation or removal.
+Mr. Carpenter and Dr. Zeskind have been nominated by the Board of Directors to stand for election.
+As the directors assigned to Class III, Mr. Carpenter and Dr. Zeskind's current terms of service will expire at the Annual Meeting.
+If elected by the stockholders at the Annual Meeting, Mr. Carpenter and Dr. Zeskind will each serve for a term expiring at the annual meeting of stockholders to be held in 2027 (the "2027 Annual Meeting") subject to the election and qualification of their respective successor or until their respective earlier death, resignation or removal.

 Each person nominated for election has agreed to serve if elected, and management has no reason to believe that any nominee will be unable to serve.
 If, however, prior to the Annual Meeting, the Board of Directors should learn that any nominee will be unable to serve for any reason, the proxies that otherwise would have been voted for this nominee will be voted for a substitute nominee as selected by the Board.
 Alternatively, the proxies, at the Board of Directors' discretion, may be voted for that fewer number of nominees as results from the inability of any nominee to serve.
 The Board of Directors has no reason to believe that any of the nominees will be unable to serve.
+Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.